 We've been working hard to reduce our environmental impact and are committed to making a day out at The Milky Way an environmentally friendly experience!

-We've been working closely with our staff to come up with a manageable way to recycle more of our waste.
-We started by buying a bailer so we could process all our cardboard and plastic for recycling and we installed recycling bins around the site.
-We estimate that we currently recycle approximately ½ tonne of cardboard and plastic every month.
+Now that we are through the Covid pandemic, we are re-evaluating our reclycing throughout the site and undertaking a huge project, to implement a manageable way to recycle more of our waste.
+We started with buying a bailer, so we could process all our cardboard for recycling, we estimate that we currently recycle approximately ½ tonne of cardboard every month.

 All our water comes from a natural lake deep beneath The Milky Way land.
 We access this water using a bore hole, before treating it with UV light to ensure that it's safe to drink.